dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## VerticalStackLayout

-A `VerticalStackLayout` organizes child views in a one-dimensional vertical stack, and is a more performant alternative to a <xref:Microsoft.Maui.Controls.StackLayout>. `VerticalStackLayout` is typically used to arrange a subsection of the UI on a page.
+A <xref:Microsoft.Maui.Controls.VerticalStackLayout> organizes child views in a one-dimensional vertical stack, and is a more performant alternative to a <xref:Microsoft.Maui.Controls.StackLayout>. <xref:Microsoft.Maui.Controls.VerticalStackLayout> is typically used to arrange a subsection of the UI on a page.

-The following XAML shows how to create a `VerticalStackLayout` containing three `Label` objects:
+The following XAML shows how to create a <xref:Microsoft.Maui.Controls.VerticalStackLayout> containing three `Label` objects:

 ```xaml
 <VerticalStackLayout Margin="20,35,20,25">